 Unfortunately, many nursing home staff members neglect their residents, causing serious personal injuries or even death.
 If your loved one has experienced injuries due to nursing home neglect, he or she could be entitled to compensation through a personal injury lawsuit.
 At Hunt Law, we represent injured victims of nursing homes and their families throughout New Mexico.
 Contact our law firm as soon as possible to schedule your initial consultation to learn how we can advocate for you.

-Nursing Home Neglect in New Mexico
+Nursing Home Neglect or Abuse in New Mexico

 Nursing home neglect is a kind of abuse that happens when staff members do not provide residents with the services and medical care they need.
 Neglect can be non-malicious and unintentional.
 Or, the neglect might be intentional and willful.
 Sometimes caregivers neglect patients because of malice.
 In other cases, they neglect patients due to laziness or incompetence.